 - Use bleach only in the wash so that it can be removed in the rinse. - Follow directions on care labels.
-Do not use chlorine bleach on wool, silk, spandex, acetates or some flameretardant fabrics. - Do not use chlorine bleach in water high in iron.
-Yellow stains or spotting may result.

-- Always measure bleach and follow package directions.
+Do not use chlorine bleach on wool, silk, spandex, acetates or some flame-retardant fabrics. - Do not use chlorine bleach in water high in iron.
+Yellow stains or spotting may result. - Always measure bleach and follow package directions.
 Never use more than 1 cup for a full load. - Undiluted bleach will damage any fabric.
-The damage appears as rips, holes or tears, and may not show up until several washings later. - If you use bleach: - Let the washer fill and begin agitating the load and detergent. - 2.
+The damage appears as rips, holes or tears, and may not show up until several washings later. - If you do not use your bleach dispenser: - 1.
+Let the washer fill and begin agitating the load and detergent. - 2.
 Dilute measured bleach in 1 quart of water. - 3.
 Pour diluted bleach around agitator, not directly on the load.